acquia/blt/docs/tech-architect/multisite.rst

 =========

-Configuring a multisite instance on Acquia BLT involves two parts: the local configuration and the Acquia Cloud configuration.
+Configuring a multisite instance on Acquia BLT involves two parts: the local configuration and the Cloud Platform configuration.

 .. _blt-multisite-local-config: